The Best of New York City at Christmastime!

 Reflection on one of NY Central Park’s many bodies of water.

 I always love Central Park.
 It is so lovely with its winding bike paths and walking trails going through its hills.
-There are plenty of rocks to climb on or lay on for hours, taking in all the trees with the backdrop of the city.
+There are plenty of rocks to climb on or lie on for hours, taking in all the trees with the backdrop of the city.
 It is a splurge, but taking a carriage ride through the park is iconic and charming and will give a chance to see most of the park.
 If you didn’t ice skate at Rockefeller Center, you could skate here with shorter lines.

 spending Christmas in New York